 Growing Tomatoes Vertically

 Have you ever heard of growing tomatoes vertically?
-Growing vertically means that instead of planting things regularly in rows and allow them to grow over cages or stakes, you grow them up a structure like a trellis or twine or anything that you can tie them up to so they take up less space in your garden area, reduces disease because they get more air, and are easier to find pests on!
+Growing vertically means that instead of planting things regularly in rows and allowing them to grow over cages or stakes, you grow them up a structure like a trellis or twine or anything that you can tie them up to so they take up less space in your garden area, reduces disease because they get more air, and are easier to find pests on!

 There is another benefit of growing tomatoes vertically.
 It allows you to prune your tomatoes easily.
 We did this last year and were very pleased with our increased production in tomatoes.